lixmabean/lixmabean/README.md

 - 👋 Hi, I’m @lixmabean
-- 👀 I’m interested in bootstrap, responsive and UI/UX design
+- 👀 I’m interested in data analysis and UI/UX design
-- 🌱 I’m currently learning javascript and git
+- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on fun data analysis projects
+- 💞️ I’m looking to collaborate on fun informative projects
-- 📫 How to reach me: uliomacho@gmail.com
+- 📫 How to reach me: uliomacho@outlook.com
-- ⚡ Fun fact: I love turtles🐢
+- ⚡ Fun fact: I can't live without music 🎧

 <!---
 lixmabean/lixmabean is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.